GeekyAnts/react-native-boilerplate-common/scripts/eject.md

 change content of .babelrc file accordingly (same for all)

+Add pluggins in .eslintrc for `typescript` variations.

+Add pluggins in package.json for `typescript variations. (eslint pluggins)

 make the required changes to scripts in package.json for typescript varitions
 ```